evanwill/_drafts/_notes/vs-code.md

 (note: shortcuts to Git Bash terminal on your desktop and start menu will point to `C:\Program Files\Git\git-bash.exe`, the MinTTY terminal.
 If you use that app, Code will open a new external terminal.
 To use Git Bash on the built in terminal make sure you are pointing to the `bin\bash.exe`).

-## Markdown
+## Markdown preview

 Click `Ctrl+Shift+V` to preview rendered file.

 ## Spell check

 Search in the Extensions, there are several spell check options available.
+I have been using "Code Spellchecker".

 ## Arduino

-If you have Arduino IDE installed on your system, you add similar functionality to Code.
+If you have Arduino IDE installed on your system, you can add similar functionality to Code.
 Search in the Extensions for Arduino from Microsoft.
-Click install, it will have to reload a couple times to install everything.
+Click install, Code will have to reload a couple times to install everything.
 Now when you open a `.ino` sketch, you will have options at the bottom of the window to select your board and port.
 More info [vscode-arduino](https://github.com/Microsoft/vscode-arduino).